neverblued/aynil/README.md

 Is life too short either for hacking on blubs and for adopting mature lisp ecosystems?

-Let *AYNIL* turn your Node into a virtual lisp machine!
+*AYNIL* turns your Node into a virtual lisp machine!
 `λ.λ`